 - Roll mochi in a ball in your hand.
 Place seams side down on a plate that is sprinkled with Mochiko flour or cornstarch.

 - Repeat this process until all ingredients are gone.

 Here are all the ingredients you need for this mochi recipe.
 Well, this photo is missing the food coloring, but it gives you an idea of the ingredients you’ll need.
-Note the thin cotton fabric, that is what you use to line the steamer when cooking the mochi dough.

 Ok, let’s take a look at how to make the Azuki beans and mochi.

 Here are the cooked beans.
 Drain and place back into the Instant Pot with sugar and cook until it is dissolved.

 Place bean mixture in the fridge or let sit out on the counter until it thickens.

 Shape beans into balls and place on parchment paper.
 Ok, I recently changed how to make the mochi so, you’ll have a few extra beans leftover.
 You can place them in a plastic freezer bag and freeze them for later.

 Mixing with your hands is the best way to get a smooth dough without any lumps.